 This will be reflected with a pink colour and incoming emergency calls will get an audible signal so that the operators does not miss the call.

-Example with two operators connected to one Damm system and two radios for AIrband and Marineband communication
+Example with three dispatchers connected to one Damm Tetra system and also to two radios for Airband and Marineband communication